Back

 Facts for Kids

-The Kalahari Desert is a vast semi-arid sandy savanna, known for its rich biodiversity and cultural heritage.
+The Kalahari Desert is a vast semi-arid sandy savanna in Southern Africa, primarily in Botswana, with rich flora and fauna and cultural importance.

 Overview